 What are Mouthwashes?

 There are two types of gargles, medicated and non-medicated.
-Some medicated gargling rinses are available over the counter, while others are prescribed by Dr. Fondriest for gum infections, oral ulcers, or post-surgical use.
+Some medicated gargling rinses are available over the counter, while others are prescribed by Dr. Fondriest for gum infections, oral ulcers, canker sores, or post-surgical use.
 Non-medicated versions, also known as cosmetic mouthwashes, are available over the counter.
 Every mouthwash is different, but there are a few common ingredients found in most brands.
 Detergents help break up and remove food debris and plaque from your mouth.
 Flavoring and coloring agents create the unique look and taste of a gargling rinse and create the fresh breath feeling you experience after rinsing.
 Alcohol, or another antimicrobial agent, kills germs that lead to tooth decay and bad breath.
 Preservatives stop the growth of bacteria within the mouth wash, and water dissolves all of the other ingredients together.
 Some versions also contain fluoride, a compound that combats acid attacks against the teeth.

 What Mouthwashes are Not